Mother Tree

-Supporting land stewardship and conservation through Mother Tree Sponsorship
+Supporting land stewardship and conservation through Seed Tree Sponsorship

-Islanders and Island businesses are being invited to sponsor mother trees for three-year tenures.
-There are three levels of participation ranging from $2,500 to $7,500 annually.
+Islanders and Island businesses are invited to sponsor seed trees for three-year tenures at various levels of participation, ranging from $2,500 to $7,500 annually.
+Our natural areas vary in terms of accessibility and recognition levels, providing a tailored experience for those who wish to pledge a significant gift.

-Eight species of mother tree have been identified across the Island and include Eastern Hemlock, Red Oak, Red Maple, White Ash, White Pine, Eastern White Cedar, Yellow Birch and Sugar Maple.
+Eight species of seed trees have been identified across the Island, including Eastern Hemlock, Red Oak, Red Maple, White Ash, White Pine, Eastern White Cedar, Yellow Birch, and Sugar Maple.
+Each species plays a unique role in our ecosystem, and your sponsorship contributes to the broader picture of forest conservation.

 Thanks to our donors and funding partners, INT has been able to acquire and protect nearly 10,000 acres of ecologically important land on Prince Edward Island.
 Stewarding land responsibly in the context of protection forever is a significant undertaking.
 It lies at the heart of Island Nature Trust’s mandate for land conservation.
 With nearly 100 natural areas across PEI, we cannot work to retain and restore ecological integrity on these lands without significant support from Islanders.